Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Introduction

 \section{Introduction}

 Over the last few years, there have been several developments in numerical methods designed to approximate the solution of partial differential equations (PDEs).
 Finite element exterior calculus (FEEC) \cite{Arnold2006, Arnold2009} is one of these developments, which has gained a lot of traction since its earlier publications \cite{Arnold2002} due to its ability to describe how stable numerical methods can be achieved for a broad class of PDEs.
 Key elements used to ensure the stability of discrete methods are the topological and differential-geometric structure of PDEs, which are captured in FEEC through complexes and, more specifically, their cohomology classes.
-By choosing an appropriate finite element space, it is possible not only to approximate the continuous solution, but also to guarantee that the method is stable---provided that the continuous and discrete complexes are cohomologically equivalent.
+By choosing an appropriate finite element space, it is possible not only to approximate the continuous solution, but also to guarantee that the method is stable --- provided that the continuous and discrete complexes are cohomologically equivalent.
+An example of such a complex, which we approach in this work, is the \emph{de Rham} complex.
+Several PDEs can be understood, and successfully discretized, in the context of the de Rham complex, such as those arising in Stokes flow, Navier-Stokes, Maxwell's equation, Vector/Scalar Laplacians, among others \cite{Arnold2006}.